wandb/docs/docs/guides/sweeps/define-sweep-configuration.md

   <title>Define sweep configuration for hyperparameter tuning.</title>
 </head>

-A Weights & Biases Sweep combines a strategy for exploring hyperparameter values with the code that evaluates them.
+A W&B Sweep combines a strategy for exploring hyperparameter values with the code that evaluates them.
 The strategy can be as simple as trying every option or as complex as Bayesian Optimization and Hyperband ([BOHB](https://arxiv.org/abs/1807.01774)).

 Define your strategy in the form of a sweep configuration.
 Specify the configuration either in a: